junkangLiu0/junkangLiu0.github.io/_pages/about.md

 # 📖 Educations
 - *2025-*, PhD in Computer Science and Technology, Tianjin Univerisity
-- *2022-2025*, MEng in Computer Science and Technology, Xidian University
+- *2022-2025*, Master in Computer Science and Technology, Xidian University
 - *2018-2022*, BSc in Mathematics, Qingdao University

 <!--